ABOUT US

 Board of Directors

 The Board of Directors is responsible for guiding the strategic direction and ensuring the financial health of our nonprofit organization.
 They provide oversight, expertise, and support to help us achieve our mission and uphold our values.
-Aloha Tree Alliance is honored to be guided by the leadership of Arlynna Livingston (Treasurer), Caitlin Moon (Secretary), Chase Livingston, and Brenda Lam.
+Aloha Tree Alliance is honored to be guided by the leadership of Laurie Chang (Board President) Arlynna Livingston (Treasurer), Cailyn Schmidt (Secretary), Chase Livingston and Caitlin Moon.

 FAQ's